influxdata/telegraf/plugins/inputs/nfsclient/README.md

 - **include_operations** list(string): List of specific NFS operations to track.
 See /proc/self/mountstats (the "per-op statistics" section) for complete lists of valid options for NFSv3 and NFSV4.
 The default is to gather all metrics, but this is almost certainly *not* what you want (there are 22 operations for NFSv3, and well over 50 for NFSv4).
 A suggested 'minimal' list of operations to collect for basic usage:  `['READ','WRITE','ACCESS','GETATTR','READDIR','LOOKUP','LOOKUP']`
 - **exclude_operations** list(string): Gather all metrics, except those listed.
 Excludes take precedence over includes.

+*N.B.* the `include_mounts` and `exclude_mounts` arguments are both applied to the local mount location (e.g. /mnt/NFS), not the server export (e.g. nfsserver:/vol/NFS).
+Go regexp patterns can be used in either.

 #### Description

 The NFSClient plugin collects data from /proc/self/mountstats.
 By default, only a limited number of general system-level metrics are collected, including basic read/write counts.
 If `fullstat` is set, a great deal of additional metrics are collected, detailed below.

 **NOTE** Many of the metrics, even if tagged with a mount point, are really _per-server_.
 Thus, if you mount these two shares:  `nfs01:/vol/foo/bar` and `nfs01:/vol/foo/baz`, there will be two near identical entries in /proc/self/mountstats.
+This is a limitation of the metrics exposed by the kernel, not the telegraf plugin.

 #### Examples